 This time, there was definitely surprise across his face.

-She thought over this a moment.
-Now what was she supposed to say?
-Finally, she answered, "I was going to say something along the lines of me being able to observe you more closely.
+She took a moment to consider her answer before she said, "I was going to say something along the lines of me being able to observe you more closely.
 But the truth is, I just want to be able to talk to you more in-depth."

 For a moment, there was silence on his end, before he asked, "Wouldn't your employer be upset about you fraternizing with someone you are supposed to be keeping under surveillance?
 Can't he hear all of this right now, anyways?"

 "Fedorchak can't hear anything until I set these devices to recording," she countered, holding one finger up in emphasis.
 "Right now they are not."

 "They can be deactivated," she said.
 "I could claim technical difficulties."

 Why don't you just get out of this while you can? she thought, before realizing that she didn't want to.
 She didn't want to miss the opportunity to learn more about him.
 He was an interesting subject, and after all, she had been sent to gather information about him.
 If she could get him talking, maybe learn something about him that could be used in her mission… well, that would make this a worthwhile venture.

 He stood there a moment, thinking over her proposition.
 Finally, he answered, "I suppose I don't have anything going on tomorrow night.
 As you said earlier, I rarely have company over."

 "I'll probably show up later in the evening," she said, a bit surprised that he agreed to this.
 "That's generally the time I can get away with shutting down my recording equipment.
 We can talk, then."

 "That will work," he agreed, nodding.
 "So, I'll see you then, I suppose?"